anjasmaradwisetiadi/master-duel-ruler/README.md

 ## master-duel-ruler

 Laravel-Vuejs Application for make easier play to game PC Master Duel Yu Gi Oh which make notelist how to play a deck we created, or make distrupt combo play by opponent. this app use an API provided by <a href="https://ygoprodeck.com/" target="_blank">ygprodeck.com</a>
+Note: This application just running on display device laptop (14 inchi >= ) not used for device mobile or tablet.

 ## Main Technology